 Those analysts told EE Times last August that Apple has already inked a deal with TSMC to exclusively supply the processor for 2019 iPhones.

 We don't know much about the chip right now, but if history is any indication, look for it to be even more powerful than the A12 Bionic chip you can get in the iPhone XS and iPhone XS Max.
 That enhanced power usually translates to better processing power and better graphics performance, but we expect another leap in machine learning via Apple's neural engine, which could make AR apps that much more immersive.

-While other smartphone makers promise to offer 5G phones this year — Samsung and LG have already released 5G phones in the U.S. — iit looks like Apple is sitting out the first wave.
+While other smartphone makers are offering 5G phones this year — Samsung and LG have already released 5G phones in the U.S. — iit looks like Apple is sitting out the first wave.
 A report in Bloomberg says that Apple likely won't deliver a 5G iPhone until 2020.
 (In fact, analyst Ming-Chi Kuo says all three iPhones coming out in 2020 will have 5G connectivity.)
 The lack of a 5G iPhone this year may not be a huge deal, as the major carriers will be rolling out their networks throughout 2019.

 Don't despair about the iPhone 11's lack of 5G, though — connectivity could improve on the next iPhone if Apple adds support for Wi-Fi 6 to this year's models.
 That comes from a Barclays analyst note obtained by MacRumors, and it would mean faster connectivity for the new phones.

 New iPhone 11 Design: A notch — with a twist

 Most reports suggest that Apple won't change its iPhone design much in 2019.
 And that would suggest that the company will keep the same notch design it introduced with the iPhone X in 2017 and doubled down on with the new iPhone lineup in 2018.

 But the notch might shrink.